Skip to main content

 Why it’s bad: This response is generic and could apply to almost any engineering school.
 There is no detail about Cornell, nor description of the student’s personal goals and how Cornell will help them reach them.
 The student doesn’t seem to have done any research on Cornell or why the school is right for them.

-College of Engineering Prompt 3
+Engineering Applicants, Prompt 3

 What brings you joy?
 (100 words)